This page explains how to view and adjust playback volume, and achieve smooth playback quality.

 - If you are recording sections one at a time, use Pause in the same Audacity session to keep the recording on one Audacity track

 - You can always hold Shift and click (shortcut Shift + R) to record at the end of an existing track, even when re-opening a saved project

 - On slower machines, try right-clicking over the Playback Meter Toolbar, hit "Preferences" and choose a lower refresh rate

-- Try increasing the default "Audio to buffer" setting of 100 milliseconds at the Recording tab of Preferences.
+- Try increasing the default "Buffer length" setting of 100 milliseconds at the Devices tab of Preferences.
 This might lead to smoother playback on slower machines.
 The disadvantage would be that playback would take longer to start, and there would be more delay in laying down and monitoring recordings.